-We describe the virtual microcontroller (V μ C) from the programmer's point of view.
+We describe the virtual microcontroller (V $\mu$ C) from the programmer's point of view.
 While programmable entirely in C, some instructors may wish to introduce the instruction set too - learning to program and read assembly code is still a common part of training, as assembly code is still written for certain drivers, and is sometimes examined during difficult debugging.
 We chose an instruction set based on the MIPS ISA (instruction set architecture) in [7].

 We considered other choices, including an ARM-like instruction set or Java byte code.
 The ARM instruction set is similar to many microcontroller instruction sets, and there are already numerous virtual machine implementations built for Java byte code.
 However, the MIPS ISA provides a more intuitive instruction set, with the additional advantage that the ISA is usually already taught in beginning computer architecture courses.
 Learning the complete MIPS ISA might overwhelm students.
-We thus chose to use a twenty-instruction subset, shown in Figure 2, chosen as a representative mix of the entire MIPS ISA.
+We thus chose to use a twenty instruction subset, shown in Figure 2, chosen as a representative mix of the entire MIPS ISA.
 Using the subset allows for easier learning, at the expense of larger code size and slower performance, which are less important in the context of training.
-The subset also has the drawback of requiring a special C compiler back-end (we are presently developing such a back-end to LCC), and not supporting existing MIPS binaries; again, these are lesser issues in a training setting.
+The subset also has the drawback of requiring a special C compiler back-end (discussed in Section 7, and not supporting existing MIPS binaries; again, these are lesser issues in a training setting).
+Future work also entails in expanding the capabilities of the virtual microcontroller to support the full MIPS ISA with the virtual microcontroller extensions to allow for more advanced and compact programs.